natatorim/nba-game-prediction/README.md

 ## Reproducing the Data
 Data collected from the NBA Stats API using the `nba_api` Python library.

-Run `ok.ipynb` three times, changing the rolling window parameter to 5, 20, and 50.
+Run `datascrape.ipynb` three times, changing the rolling window parameter to 5, 20, and 50.
 Save outputs as:
 - `window=5` → `nba_long_dataset.csv`
 - `window=20` → `nba_long_dataset2.csv`